purescript/purescript-foreign/docs/Module.md

 readWith :: forall a e.
 (IsForeign a) => (ForeignError -> e) -> Foreign -> Either e a
 ```

+Attempt to read a foreign value, handling errors using the specified function

 #### `readProp`